wilkerlucio/spec-coerce/README.md

 # spec-coerce

-A Clojure(script) library designed to leverage your specs to coerce string information into correct types.
+A Clojure(script) library designed to leverage your specs to coerce your information into correct types.

 ## Latest version